Thousands Of South Florida Renters Facing Eviction

 MIAMI (CBSMiami) – As the housing market continues to boom, thousands of people in South Florida are facing eviction.
 Realtors say some landlords are making unethical and, at times, unlawful decisions.

-“People who have lived in their homes 15 years, 20 years.. now they’re being told you have 30 days to move,” says Rosa Decarlo, a Realtor with Keller Williams Realty Partners SW.READ MORE: South Florida Schools Scramble To Address Teacher Shortage Due To COVID-19
+“People who have lived in their homes 15 years, 20 years, now they’re being told you have 30 days to move,” says Rosa Decarlo, a Realtor with Keller Williams Realty Partners SW.READ MORE: Fort Lauderdale Man Charged With COVID-19 Relief Fraud, Buying Lamborghini, Rolex, Louis Vuitton With Loan Money

 Every day people are being evicted so homeowners can sell while the market is hot.
 A 30-day notice to move out of your home is legal but some landlords are pushing renters out of the door much faster.
 Raymond Henry, a renter in Little Haiti was given just three days’ notice.